laurenmatt14151/Is-Palindrome/README.md

 # Is-Palindrome
-The program uses a bool function "isPalindrome" to determine and print if what's entered is a Palindrome.
+The program uses a bool function "isPalindrome" to determine and print if specific words are a Palindrome.